karinepcdc/search-algorithms/README.md

     5. Are there different worst case categories for the Fibonacci search? (comparison between two worst case of Fibonacci search.)

-    6. Which algorithm better adapts to an out-of-core version?

-In order to answer theses questions test such and such were made...

 --------------------------------------------------
 Full and detailed report (in portuguese) can be found on the 'report' directory.